LTomer/vsts-vault-reader/README.md

 The signs <span style="color:yellow">=></span> or <span style="color:yellow"><=</span> are part of the task instructions.

 <ins>General Instructions:</ins><br>
-* Comment - add a comment to your instraction by using <span style="color:yellow">#</span> at the begining of the line. the task will ignore that line.
+* Comment - add a comment to your instruction by using <span style="color:yellow">#</span> at the beginning of the line. the task will ignore that line.
-* Message - print a message during the Build/Release process by using <span style="color:yellow">@</span> at the begining of the line.
+* Message - print a message during the Build/Release process by using <span style="color:yellow">@</span> at the beginning of the line.

 <ins>Variables:</ins><br>